aleksandercuch/martial-arts-club/README.md

 Deployment: Vercel / Dhosting
 Tooling: ESLint, Prettier

 ## My Role

 Full ownership of the project:

-- requirements gathering with client
+- Requirements gathering with client
-- architecture design and key technical decisions
+- Architecture design and technical decisions
-- implementation of UI and core functionality
+- Implementation of UI and core functionality
+- **Internationalization with client-side loader**
-- performance and SEO optimization
+- Performance and SEO optimization
-- deployment and production delivery
+- Deployment and production delivery

 ## Impact
 - Production website actively used by a real client
 - Improved mobile performance and accessibility
 - Increased visibility in local search (SEO-focused architecture)
 - Established a scalable foundation for future features
+- Smooth language switching without content flicker

 ## Engineering Takeaways
 - Pragmatic decision-making: balancing scalability with delivery speed
 - Designing under real-world constraints (budget, hosting, non-technical users)
-- Building maintainable systems without unnecessary complexity
+- Maintaining client-side state with **language context** for a better UX
 - Focusing on user intent and business goals over purely technical solutions

 ## What I Would Do Differently